Daigengna Duoer

 Languages:

 Daigengna mainly works with Chinese, Japanese, Tibetan, and Mongolian sources.
-She is actively adding Manchu and Korean to her language abilities.
+She is actively adding Manchu, Korean, and Russian to her language abilities.
 She also reads French and is Japanese Language Proficiency Test (JLPT) N1 and Hanyu Shuiping Kaoshi (HSK-Chinese) Level 6 certified.

-Daigengna had the honor to receive the Professor Charles H. Long Memorial Award for the Academic Achievement in the Study of the History of Religions from the UCSB Religious Studies Department in 2019.
-In 2020 and 2021, she received from the department the Graduate Advisor’s Exceptional Service Award and the Chair’s Distinguished Service Award for her service as Lead TA in the AY 2019-2021.
+Daigengna had the honor of receiving the Professor Charles H. Long Memorial Award for Academic Achievement in the Study of the History of Religions from the UCSB Religious Studies Department in 2019.
+In 2020 and 2021, she received from the department the Graduate Advisor’s Exceptional Service Award and the Chair’s Distinguished Service Award for her service as Lead TA in 2019-2021.
 In 2021, Daigengna received the Wilbur M. Fridell Memorial Award along with her fellow graduate students Kaitlyn Ugoretz, Mason Johnson, and Mariangela Carpinteri.

 Daigengna was nominated for the 2020-2021 Graduate Student Association Excellence in Teaching Award and the 2020-21 Academic Senate Outstanding Teaching Assistant Award at UC Santa Barbara.